copsTvFan/cops-episode-guide/guide.md

   work.
 He stops a car with a broken windshield, a missing rear view mirror and expired registration.
 He encounters an uncooperative driver who refuses to answer simple questions, demands a lawyer and attempts to run away.
-- Fort Worth Police Officers utilize the services of a snake handler when a slithering serpent is discovered inside a broom closet.
+- Fort Worth, TX Police Officers utilize the services of a snake handler when a slithering serpent is discovered inside a broom closet.
 - Officer Watkins spots a partially-clad female dancing in a provocative manner on the hood of a parked car.